mabbl0/i18n-post-tsc/readme.md

+# About

 `i18n-post-tsc` is a simple i18n (internationalization / translation) package for your TS project.
 The idea is to inject the translation after the tsc compilation into the JS code, to not impact your TS code.

 `i18n-post-tsc` features:
+- Simple and low execution impact.
-- easy to implement / minimum impact with your existing code.
+- Easy to implement.
+Minimum impact with your existing code.
-- Static translation.
+- **Static translation**.
 Inject the target translation once after the tsc.
 Perfect for an open source project with a specific usage.
-- Dynamic translation.
+- **Dynamic translation**.
 The access to the translation is injected in the JS files.
-You just need to add an initiation and a way to change the langage.
+You just need to initiation and change the langage in run time.
-- switch easily between the Static and Dynamic translation mode.
+- Switch easily between the Static and Dynamic translation mode.
-- string interpolation "`${}`" translation in static and dynamic mode.
+- String interpolation "`${}`" translation in static and dynamic mode.
+- Translation data file to contain the translation for one or several files.

 # Install